Chenfeng-Li/Politician-Image-Project/README.md

 ```
 Recognized {'Vicki Marble', 'Donald Trump', 'Mike Pence', 'Mike Gravel', 'Steven Mnuchin'} in the image.
 ```
+Notice that 'Donald Trump', 'Mike Pence', 'Steven Mnuchin' are correctly predicted, while the other two failed, as they are not included in the dataset.

 ## Facial Expression Recognition (FER) model